Breinich/BenchmarkingPortal/FutureFeatures.md

 - [ ] Storing the benchmarking tasks persistently in a database
 - [ ] Checking if the benchmarking tasks are already existing in the database and restarting them, if they are not running >> this is needed for the case that the server is restarted
-- [ ] Realtime updates about the user's benchmarks in the frontend
+- [ ] Provide realtime updates about the user's benchmarks in the frontend
+  - Realtime messages piped out from the benchmark log
+  - Realtime status update (done/remaining, started/finished, etc.)

 ### Worker handling